10 Pieces of Anti-Aging Advice You Definitely Should Ignore

 Expensive anti-aging creams can get rid of wrinkles

 Believe it or not, aside from retinol, science has yet to find ingredients that can slow or reverse the aging process.
-"The overwhelming majority of anti-aging, firming, and anti-wrinkle creams are formulated to increase the water content of skin, thereby temporarily reducing the appearance of fine lines and wrinkles," says Hadley King, MD, a dermatologist at Skinney Med Spa and clinical instructor of dermatology at the Weill Medical College of Cornell University.
-"The most effective product you can use is sunblock."
-Find out what your facial wrinkles may be trying to tell you.
+“The overwhelming majority of anti-aging, firming, and anti-wrinkle creams are formulated to increase the water content of skin, thereby temporarily reducing the appearance of fine lines and wrinkles,” says Hadley King, MD, a dermatologist at Skinney Med Spa and clinical instructor of dermatology at the Weill Medical College of Cornell University.
+The key word is temporarily.
+“The most effective product you can use is sunblock.”

 Peels make your skin thin and saggy

-Chemical peels might be a little intimidating (especially for those who remember what happened on Sex and the City), but they most certainly do not change the thickness of your skin for more than a week or so.
-"Your skin is a living organism with a dermis and five layers of epidermis that are replaced every 40 days or so," says Anna Guanche, MD, a dermatologist at Bella Skin Institute in Calabasas, California.
-"You may peel off the top layers of your skin and it will be thinner for a day or two, but really what happens is that your skin rejuvenates more effectively and quickly because of the peel."
+Chemical peels might be a little intimidating, but they most certainly do not change the thickness of your skin for more than a week or so.
+“Your skin is a living organism with a dermis and five layers of epidermis that are replaced every 40 days or so,” says Anna Guanche, MD, a dermatologist at Bella Skin Institute in Calabasas, California.
+“You may peel off the top layers of your skin and it will be thinner for a day or two, but really what happens is that your skin rejuvenates more effectively and quickly because of the peel.”

 Exfoliating daily keeps skin looking youthful